Gradual-Typing/LambdaIFCStar/README.md

 In further detail:

-+ `src/Proofs.agda`: sources the proofs of several important meta-theoretical results.
++ `src/Proofs.agda`: sources the proofs of several important meta-theoretical results, most noticeably, type safety and noninterference.
-  It depends upon modules in the following sub-directories:
+  This file depends upon modules in the following sub-directories:
   - `src/Surface/`: contains the syntax and the type system of
     $\lambda_{\mathtt{SEC}}^\star$.
 This is the "surface language",
     i.e., the language exposed to the programmers.